martinschipper/curopayments-api-docs/README.md

 About CURO Payments

-CURO Payments is a financial institution certified by De Nederlandsche Bank and is fully licensed to provide worldwide payment solutions.\
-CURO Payments is also registered as a Payment Facilitator with Master Card and VISA.
+CURO Payments is a financial institution certified by De Nederlandsche Bank and is fully licensed to provide worldwide payment solutions.<nl/>CURO Payments is also registered as a Payment Facilitator with Master Card and VISA.